 Here are some of the Java Sea facts that are definitely worth knowing.

-Due to its unique location, Java Sea happens to be the connecting link between these ports which are a treasure of cultural diversity.
+Due to its unique location, the Java Sea happens to be the connecting link between regional ports which are a treasure of cultural diversity.

 2. Group of islands – Sunda

 The Java Sea is inhabited by a group of islands.
-This Java’s island chain known as Sunda, runs across the entire area of the Java Sea.
+The Java island chain known as Sunda runs across the entire area of the Java Sea.